Majsan-T/MajaTingWorks/README.md

 # MajaTingWorks 🌟

 A professional portfolio, blog, and CV site built with Flask and MySQL — now GitHub Pages–friendly!
-Swedish frontend, localization to-do.

 ---

 ## 🚀 Features

-- **Blog** – create, edit, and publish posts using the Quill rich text editor.
+- **Blog** – Create, edit, and publish posts using the Quill rich text editor.
-- **Comments** – authenticated users can leave comments.
+- **Comments** – Authenticated users can leave comments.
-- **Portfolio & CV** – showcase your projects, skills, and experience.
+- **Portfolio & CV** – Showcase your projects, skills, and experience.
-- **User Roles & Auth** – admin, user, subscriber roles using Flask-Login.
+- **User Roles & Auth** – Admin, user, subscriber roles using Flask-Login.
-- **CaptchaFox** – protect contact form with bot prevention.
+- **CaptchaFox** – Protect the contact form with bot prevention.
-- **Image Conversion** – auto converts uploads to WebP via Pillow.
+- **Image Conversion** – Automatically converts uploaded images to WebP using Pillow.
-- **Email Notifications** – notify subscribers of new posts.
+- **Email Notifications** – Notifies subscribers when a new blog post is published.
-- **MySQL + Migrations** – powered by Flask-Migrate.
+- **MySQL + Migrations** – Powered by Flask-Migrate.

 ---